-Despite what many ‘gold bugs’ may tell you…gold isn’t always a great investment.
+Despite what many ‘gold fanatics’ tell you…

-You’ll get a free subscription to Australia’s biggest daily financial email, Money Morning, and we’ll immediately send your free report, ‘The Right Time to Buy Gold Stocks in 2017’.
+Simply put your email address in the space below, and hit ‘Send My FREE Report’.
+You’ll get a free subscription to Australia’s biggest daily financial email, Money Morning, and we’ll immediately send your free report, ‘The Right Time to Buy Gold Stocks in 2018’.

 How Money Morning can make you a better, richer investor

-Edited by Sam Volkering, with contributions from Jason Stevenson and Callum Newman, Money Morning isn’t afraid to tell it like it is.
+Edited by Harje Ronngard, with contributions from Sam Volkering and Greg Canavan, Money Morning isn’t afraid to tell it like it is.
 From calling politicians out on the big issues, to taking the mighty housing industry on single-handedly, Money Morning exists to cut through the hype and help you make sense of the stories that REALLY make a difference to your wealth.

 Harje and the Money Morning team cover share market developments, company announcements and economic events that may affect your wealth.
-They’ll take anyone to task — banks, governments, big business — if they think they someone is trying to pull a fast one with your money.
+They’ll take anyone to task — banks, governments, big business — if they think someone is trying to pull a fast one with your money.

-Whether you agree with Sam and the Money Morning team or not, you’ll find their common-sense, thought-provoking arguments well worth a read — and you’ll soon realise why Money Morning is the biggest circulation daily financial email in Australia.
+Whether you agree with Harje, Sam, Greg and the rest of the Money Morning team or not, you’ll find their common-sense, thought-provoking arguments well worth a read — and you’ll soon realise why Money Morning is the biggest circulation daily financial email in Australia.